 “Oh yes, please.”

-The woman ducked to reach under her counter a brought up a loaf of bread sheathed is a piece of paper which said “Bertha’s Bakery”.
+The woman ducked to reach under her counter and brought up a loaf of bread sheathed is a piece of paper which said “Bertha’s Bakery”.
 The women slid the paper back a bit to reveal that the end of the loaf had already been cut off.
 She picked up a knife to shear off a thin slice, which she offered to Cassidy.

 Cassidy took the piece of nibbled on the edge of it.
 “This is delicious,” she exclaimed.